 NanoFlu Vaccine Dosage

-The NanoFlu vaccine candidate is administered as an intramuscular injection in the clinical trials.
+The NanoFlu vaccine candidate is administered as an intramuscular injection.

-- January 15, 2020 - Novavax, Inc. announced that the U.S. Food and Drug Administration (FDA) has granted Fast Track Designation for NanoFlu.
+January 15, 2020 - Novavax, Inc. announced that the U.S. Food and Drug Administration (FDA) had granted Fast Track Designation for NanoFlu.

-- August 5, 2019 - Novavax Reaches Agreement with the FDA on Pivotal Phase 3 Trial Design for NanoFlu
+August 5, 2019 - Novavax Reaches Agreement with the U.S. FDA on Pivotal Phase 3 Trial Design for NanoFlu.

-- September 2017 - a Phase 1/2 clinical trial of our nanoparticle seasonal influenza vaccine candidate including our proprietary Matrix-M adjuvant ("NanoFlu™") in older adults.
+September 19, 2017 - A Phase 1/2 clinical trial of our nanoparticle seasonal influenza vaccine candidate, including our proprietary Matrix-M adjuvant ("NanoFlu™") in older adults.